-We are Snohomish Regional Fire & Rescue, serving 180,655 residents in Lake Stevens, Monroe, and unincorporated southeast Snohomish County.
-We also provide emergency services to the city of Mill Creek on a contract basis through 2022.
+We are Snohomish Regional Fire & Rescue, serving 160,000 residents in Lake Stevens, Monroe, and unincorporated southeast Snohomish County.
 SRFR responds to an average of 17,000 calls per year with highly-trained personnel and state-of-the-art rescue programs.

 October 1, 2016 - Fire District 7 and Monroe Fire District 3 merged together.
 January 1, 2020 - Lake Stevens Fire and Snohomish County Fire District 7 merged agencies, forming Snohomish Regional Fire & Rescue